 That’s the trouble with treats like Skittles, Raisinets and the Halloween classic, candy corn: You’re more likely to eat more than you plan… and if it’s not your favorite candy, it’s wasted, mindless eating that can really add up.
 Even though candy corn is made with “real honey,” that’s still sugar: Just 19 pieces has 28 grams of sugar—almost three times as much as a bowl of Lucky Charms.

 It may taste lighter and be marketed as lighter, but this swashbuckling bar has a secret: The full-size bar has 240 calories—the same as a full-size Milky Way, and just 10 fewer calories than a Snickers.
 And 3 Musketeers has more sugar than either of the others: 36 grams in a full-size bar, as much as you’d get in three glazed donuts from Dunkin’.

-When it comes to candy, a trip to conjunction junction—filled with “and” and “with”—usually serves one function: to add fat and calories.
-When a candy has five features, like Take5—which has chocolate AND peanuts AND caramel AND pretzels AND peanut butter—it’s going to compound the calories.
+When it comes to bad candy, a trip to conjunction junction—filled with words like “and” and “with”—usually serves one function: to add fat and calories.
+When Halloween candies have five features, like Take5—which has chocolate AND peanuts AND caramel AND pretzels AND peanut butter—it’s going to compound the calories.
 One “snack size” bar has 105 calories—more than 25 percent more than Snickers.
 And a full-size Take5 has 27 percent of your daily saturated fat and 18 grams of sugar.
 So don’t even take one!

 While the kids are eating kids’ stuff, you’ll enjoy these heart-healthy “adult” chocolates that are silky, smooth… and have more calories than comparable “kids” brands.